semiriichi/semiriichi.github.io/about-riichi.md

 Recently, riichi mahjong has been increasing in popularity outside Japan in part due to its depiction in anime/manga (especially Saki and Akagi) and in video games (such as Final Fantasy XIV and Yakuza).
 Accessible online platforms for playing riichi mahjong, such as Mahjong Soul, have also contributed to its increasing popularity.

 ### Playing the game

+A standard game of riichi mahjong starts with four players shuffling a set of 136 tiles, then arranging them into a set of four "walls" two tiles high and 17 tiles long.
+After placing the walls, the first dealer rolls a pair of dice to determine where the tile wall is broken, then each player takes tiles until they have 13 tiles as their starting hand.
+Seven tile stacks (14 tiles total) are marked for a special purpose and are known as the "dead wall," and the remaining 70 tiles form the playing wall, where players draw from.
+Players then begin drawing tiles from the wall, starting with the dealer and moving counterclockwise, discarding a tile each time so that their hand remains at 13 tiles.
+Discards are placed in an ordered fashion, as required by the rules (using your opponents' discards to glean information about their hand is also an important element of strategy).